ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

   - This simulation model does not include any interventions that directly reduce diarrheal disease incidence rates, so it is not a pathway by which interventions primarily affect intervention outcomes.

+  - The impact of child wasting on diarrheal diseases *incidence* is relatively small in magnitude (the majority of the effect applies to diarrheal diseases *mortality*).
+Therefore, the effect of feedback loop between *incidence* of wasting and *incidence* of diarrhea is expected to be modest.

 - We have chosen to exclude the x-factor model of heterogeneity in wasting incidence rates calibrated to wasting treatment relapse data from this simulation for the following reasons:

   - This model made little difference in population-level intervention impact estimates when included in the CIFF project.